 As stated in our previous update all residents and employees were tested on Thursday, May 21.
-We have the results back for the residents and no one tested positive.
-We are still waiting to hear back from ALL of our staff, however thus far we have not received any positive results.
+All residents and staff have tested negative.
 The resident that had previously tested positive, has met the criteria for recovery and is back in his home.
 While we are happy to share this news, we understand that we must continue to take aggressive preventive action to minimize the impact of the virus on the men and staff at Good Shepherd Manor.
 We will update again, once we have heard back from all staff with their test results.
 We will continue to implement intervention and mitigation recommendations from Kankakee County Health Department, IDPH, and other regulatory bodies as the situation evolves.

 As stated before, guidelines from CDC and IDPH change frequently.
 Our leadership team is included in the IDPH alert system and participates in weekly training to ensure that we remain current in our prevention and mitigation strategies.
 We hold weekly training and communication teleconferences to all personnel and distribute print material often so that all personnel remain up to date as well.

 We are following the requirements of the Illinois Department of Public Health with regard to our workforce.
 Those requirements include:

 - All employees enter at a central location and are screened pre-shift and mid shift for: Fever of 100 or greater, sore throat, cough, shortness of breath, new or unusual headache, chills or shaking with chills, and muscle pain.